Frantz Jourdain: Architect

 La Samaritaine, a department store, was founded by Ernest Cognacq in 1870 when he leased a small part of a building for commercial use.
 He then bought the building, and in stages bought the building that faces it on the rue de la Monnaie.
-In 1885 he engaged Jourdain to redesign the original building, and at the same time began to improve the exterior of the building.
-In 1904 Cognacq decided to expand the store.
+In 1885, he engaged Jourdain to redesign the original building, and at the same time began to improve the exterior of the building.
+In 1904, Cognacq decided to expand the store.
 Jourdain was given the job of creating the maximum amount of space as quickly and cheaply as possible, and designed a radical steel structure.
 The flamboyant exterior decoration was executed by his son, the decorator Francis Jourdain, the painter Eugène Grasset, the metalworker Edouard Schenck and the ceramist Alexandre Bigot.

 His use of glass and an exposed steel frame in this design was both radical and functional, although soon after completion it drew criticism from a new generation of architects that rejected Art Nouveau.

 His work was part of the architecture event in the art competitions at the 1912 Summer Olympics.

 La Semeuse de Paris was built between 1910 and 1912 to house the credit department of La Samaritaine department stores for lending to the poorest customers.
 The art nouveau building also contained apartments.
 It was listed as a historical monument on 11 December 2000.

-In 1925 Cognacq was authorized to construct a second building.
+In 1925, Cognacq was authorized to construct a second building.
 Jourdain and Henri Sauvage began work in January 1926, and completed it in September 1928 after many changes from the original plan.
 At the request of the prefecture the steel frame was given a cream-colored stone exterior.
 Jourdain built Store 3 on the lot bounded by the rues de Rivoli, Pont-Neuf and Boucher between 1930 and 1933.
 The interior is best preserved in Store 2, with a glass roof, wide staircases and characteristic bright blue, green and orange colors.

 Later years

-From 1903 Jourdain was president of the Salon d'Automne.
+Jourdain became president of the Salon d'Automne in 1903.
 He was a founding member of the Société du Nouveau Paris, a group that promoted modernization of Paris.

 Frantz Jourdain died in 1935.
-His son Francis Jourdain (1876-1958) was a designer, writer and painter.
+His son Francis Jourdain was a designer, writer, and painter.

 Francis Jourdain said of the society in which he grew up that it was dominated by people who were highly opinionated and quick to take sides.
 Although its members pretended to be in favor of liberty and compassion, he saw it as tainted by prejudices, xenophobia and extreme emotion.
 His father was very much typical of this society.